Skip to main content

 2. Sees TPA legal text (markdown rendered)

-4. Signs with eID — see eID Signing
+4. Completes signing with national eID — see eID Signing

 Step 5: TPA fully signed → stuff happens